Akshaj-Katkuri/CSPI/README.md

 3. To run a file of code, edit the code.txt file and enter the command: ```RUN("code.txt")```
 4. You may also create another .txt file in the same folder and run the same command with the name of the text file as a parameter.

-You can also find a visual representation here: https://youtu.be/AwhmLus5d34
+You can also find a video tutorial here: https://youtu.be/AwhmLus5d34

+## Updating/Uninstalling

+To update the program, just uninstall and install the latest release (follow instructions above).
+To uninstall, just delete the folder (CSPI-v#.#.#) that has main.exe in it.
+You should also delete the zipped folder.
+You don't need to uninstall the older versions, but it will help keep it organized if you don't have a bunch of copies of the older versions.

 ## Syntax/Documentation